 Nestled on the edge of a rugged 120 mile stretch of coastline between the towns of Ft.
 Bragg and Eureka in Northern California is the unincorporated community of Shelter Cove.
 The steep unstable coastline reaching nearly forty miles to the south and eighty miles north is the only length of California coast without a major highway along it called the Lost Coast.
 It’s remoteness protects some of the most pristine and rich nearshore waters in California.

-Commercial fishing first took hold in 1925 when three major fish companies joined to establish a fish receiving and processing facility and a pier at Shelter Cove.
+Commercial fishing first took hold in 1925 when three major fish companies joined to establish a fish receiving and processing facility and a wharf at Shelter Cove.
 In 1930, fishermen landed as much as 140,000 pounds of salmon in a day.
-The pier eventually fell into disrepair and was destroyed in the late 1930s.
+The San Francisco International Fish Company went bankrupt in 1939 and moved out of the Cove.
+The wharf eventually fell into disrepair, with the ocean end missing and went down in 1939.
 Without facilities to receive and process fish, commercial fishing activity declined.

 A new surge in fishing activity began in 1947 when the Machi brothers bought the Cove property.
 A road was carved into the cliffs so that vehicles could tow boats to the beach for launching and the Machi’s began to offer services including boat rentals, a tackle shop, motel, a cafe and boat launching began in 1950.